inwow/wmfraMEWROK/README.md

 ## Data description:

-* The data was collected from the public domain of Yahoo finance database for
+* The data was collected from the public domain of Yahoo finance database for two stock marke